 St. Mary's Church of England Primary School provides education based on the principles and practices of the Church of England.
 Christian values underpin all aspects of the school.

-Within St Mary’s we aim to nurture and maximise the full learning potential of each child, and foster their spiritual, moral, cultural, mental and physical development.
-We aim to:
+Combining a contemporary education with old fashion values, we aim to nurture and maximise the full learning potential of each child, and foster their spiritual, moral, cultural, mental and physical development.
+With our over-arching values: wisdom, hope, community and respect, we aim to:

 - create a happy and caring environment;